Skip to main content

 • Check-in/out requires both the employee’s app and physical scanning at the terminal

-This ensures that time registration can only take place when the employee is physically present.
+This ensures that time registration can only occur when the employee is physically present.

 Can your solution be used across multiple locations and countries?